Leilehua Lanzilotti

-Anne Leilehua Lanzilotti is a Kanaka Maoli composer, sound artist, and scholar of contemporary classical music.
+Leilehua Lanzilotti (née Anne Victoria Leilehua Lanzilotti; born November 5, 1983), is a Kanaka Maoli composer, multimedia artist, curator, and scholar of contemporary classical music.

 Early life and education

 Lanzilotti grew up in Honolulu, Hawaiʻi.
 She began her violin studies with Hiroko Primrose, renowned pedagogue and protégé of Shinichi Suzuki.
 In addition to western classical music, Lanzilotti studied Hawaiian language, culture, and dance at Hālau Hula O Maiki.
 Lanzilotti attended Punahou School and Beijing Normal University Middle School No. 2 (School Year Abroad), and then continued her education at Oberlin College Conservatory of Music, Yale School of Music, and Manhattan School of Music.
 She was a fellowship violist in both the New World Symphony and the Rundfunk-Sinfonieorchester Berlin.

 Professional life

+Performance

-As a performer, Lanzilotti is known for her collaborations with living composers such as Dai Fujikura, Ted Hearne, Andrew Norman, Caroline Shaw, Anna Thorvaldsdottir, Jagoda Szmytka, Scott Wollschleger, and Nina C. Young.
+In her early professional life, Lanzilotti was known for her advocacy and interpretation of works living composers such as Dai Fujikura, Andrew Norman, Caroline Shaw, Anna Thorvaldsdottir, Scott Wollschleger, and Nina C. Young.
 Lanzilotti premiered Dai Fujikura's Viola Concerto, Wayfinder, at the Tokyo Metropolitan Theatre during the 2022 Born Creative Festival.

-In addition to her work as a soloist, she has performed as a guest with Alarm Will Sound, Ensemble Éschappé, Ensemble Interface, Ensemble Signal, International Contemporary Ensemble, and with bands such as DeVotchKa, and She & Him.
+In addition to her work as a soloist performing her own work and the works of others, she has performed as a guest with Alarm Will Sound, Ensemble Éschappé, Ensemble Interface, Ensemble Signal, International Contemporary Ensemble, and with bands such as DeVotchKa, and She & Him.
 Lanzilotti performed in the Björk Vulnicura Live tour in New York City, and appears on the album of the same name.